tldr-pages/tldr/pages/linux/chfn.md

 > Update `finger` info for a user.

-- Update user's "Name" field in `finger` output:
+- Update a user's "Name" field in the output of `finger`:

 `chfn -f {{new_display_name}} {{username}}`

-- Update user's "Office Room Number" field for `finger` output:
+- Update a user's "Office Room Number" field for the output of `finger`:

 `chfn -o {{new_office_room_number}} {{username}}`

-- Update user's "Office Phone Number" field for `finger` output:
+- Update a user's "Office Phone Number" field for the output of `finger`:

 `chfn -p {{new_office_telephone_number}} {{username}}`

-- Update user's "Home Phone Number" field for `finger` output:
+- Update a user's "Home Phone Number" field for the output of `finger`:

 `chfn -h {{new_home_telephone_number}} {{username}}`